Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 One drawback of a high-protein diet is that it makes it harder to compose tasty meals.
 More calories from protein mean fewer from fat and carbohydrates, and fat- and carbohydrate-rich foods often taste the best.
 But hey, no one said getting ripped would include five-star meals.
 Keeping or gaining muscle mass while losing fat makes the sacrifices your taste buds endure worth it.

 Fat and Carbohydrates

 Carbohydrates and fats are your main dietary energy sources.
 Of course, you won’t have enough energy to completely cover your needs during a cutting diet.
 Because of that, your body is forced to use its stores of fat to make sure you have enough energy for your daily activities.

 Compared to your protein intake, how you distribute your carbs and your fats is less important.
 As long as your stay within your planned caloric intake, you can pretty much compose your diet the way it suits you.
 There is no convincing evidence that either low-fat or low-carbohydrate diets are superior.

-That being said, fat is more important than carbohydrates in the sense that you need fat to survive.
+That being said, fat is more important than carbohydrates for one very good reason: the human body needs fat to survive.
 Carbs are a great source of energy to fuel your hard workouts, but you don’t need them.
 They are not essential for health or survival.